-Environmental Component Potential Impact Mitigation Measure(s) New Broadview underpass with expanded flood protection tie-ins and drainage with the railway valley way as identified in the Port Lands and South of Eastern Transportation and Servicing Master Plan Class Environmental Assessment (Waterfront Toronto and City of Toronto, 2016); and, Opening of bridge crossing on east side of Don River through railway valley way to accommodate Hybrid 3 as identified in the Gardiner Expressway and Lake Shore Boulevard East Reconfiguration Environmental Assessment (Waterfront Toronto and City of Toronto, 2017).
-In addition, all necessary studies such as fluvial geomorphic process studie meander belt and erosion studies, and geotechnical and slope stability assessments will be completed.
+Erosion of expolerations Erosion of expoleration of Expressway and Lake Shore Boulevard East Reconfiguration Change in stormwa Erosion of expo- loading which in and/or municipa Increased surfa Operations Environmental Assessment (Waterfront Toronto and City of Toronto, 2017).
+In addition, all necessary studies such as fluvial geomorphic process studies, meander belt and erosion studies, and geotechnical and slope stability assessments will be completed.
 Prior to construction, develop a Flood Contingency Plan with specific mitigation measures for any proposed works or temporary laydown and staging areas, as required.
 The Flood Contingency Plan may include risk mapping, and a monitoring strategy.
 Include construction site on TRCA flood warning system to prepare site in advance of possible flood events.
-Surface Water / Stormwater and Drainage Construction Change in stormwater quality and quantity, including: Erosion of exposed soil and increased sediment loading which may impact receiving waterbodies and/or municipal stormwater drainage system; and, Increased surface water/stormwater runoff Operations Potential impacts are not anticipated during operations Prior to construction, a Stormwater Management Plan that will outline stormwater discharges management associated with construction activities, and an Erosion and Sediment Control plan will be developed.
-The overall stormwater quality and quantity control strategy will be developed in accordance with all relevant municipal, provincial, and federal requirements, as amended, and outlined in a Stormwater Management Guidelines.
-Stormwater management design will consider guidance provide by the MECP, formerly the Ministry of the Environment and Climate Change Stormwater Management Planning and Design Manual (2003) and MTO Drainage Management Manual (2008), TRCA Stormwater Management Criteria (2012), and the Low Impact Development Stormwater Management Planning and Design Guide (TRCA/Credit Valley Conservation 2010), as required.
+Operations As no impacts are anticipated during operations, no mitigation measures are recommended. ter quality and quantity, including: sed soil and increased sediment hay impact receiving waterbodies al stormwater drainage system; and, ce water/stormwater runoff re not anticipated during operations Construction Prior to construction, a Stormwater Management Plan that will outline stormwater discharges management associated with construction activities, and an Erosion and Sediment Control plan will be developed.
+The overall stormwater quality and quantity control strategy will be developed in accordance with all relevant municipal, provincial, and federal requirements, as amended, and outlined in a Stormwater Management Report.
+Stormwater management design will consider guidance provided by the MECP, formerly the Ministry of the Environment and Climate Change Stormwater Management Planning and Design Manual (2003) and MTO Drainage Management Manual (2008), TRCA Stormwater Management Criteria (2012), and the Low Impact Development Stormwater Management Planning and Design Guide (TRCA/Credit Valley Conservation 2010), as required.
 The following stormwater management best management practices will be considered and implemented, as required: Reduce clearing and amount of exposed soil; Install key sediment control before grading/land alterations begin; Sequence construction activities so that the soil is not exposed for long periods of times; Protect storm drain inlets to filter out debris; and, Stabilize all exposed soil areas as soon as land alterations have been completed.

-Monitoring Activities

-nd and

-),

-ау

-o, udies,

-sk

-in

-s are

-Construction

-ties, Monitoring activities will be implemented as outlined in the Stormwater

-eloped Management Plan and/or Erosion and Sediment Control Plan and may include regular inspections and reporting on the

-vided performance of implemented erosion and sediment control measures, best management practices, and other

-vided ange C management practices, and other monitoring activities, as required.

-t nent Operations

-IS As no impacts are anticipated during operations, no monitoring activities are

-be recommended.

-ong

-Sing

-en
+The TRCAs Living City Policies will be followed during detailed design, including those policies related to outfall placement.
+Continue to consult with the TRCA to align the Lower Don Bridge and Don Yard early works to the Lower Don Special Policy Area requirements, including the approach to flood proofing and flood modelling.
+The TRCAs Stormwater Management Criteria will be followed, including those policies related to impervious areas.
+Monitoring activities will be implemented as outlined in the Stormwater Management Plan and/or Erosion and Sediment Control Plan and may include regular inspections and reporting on the performance of implemented erosion and sediment control measures, best management practices, and other monitoring activities, as required.
+Operations As no impacts are anticipated during operations, no monitoring activities are recommended.